fossas/broker/docs/dev/README.md

   --installer github-shell
 ```

+### snapshot testing

+Broker uses [insta](https://docs.rs/insta) to perform snapshot testing of outputs.
+Refer to `insta`'s [getting started guide](https://insta.rs/docs/) for optimal usage.

+The short version of the workflow is that if you get "snapshot errors" during tests,
+run `cargo insta test --review" to review the changes and accept/deny them as intentional.

 ## style guide

 Make your code look like the code around it.
 Consistency is the name of the game.